kanlongy/NavRL/README.md

 ## News

-* **2025-02-23:** The GitHub code, video demos, video tutorials and relavant papers for our NavRL framework are released.
+* **2025-02-23:** The GitHub code, video demos, and relavant papers for our NavRL framework are released.
 The authors will actively maintain and update this repo!

 ## Table of Contents
  - [Training in NVIDIA Isaac Sim](#I-Training-in-NVIDIA-Isaac-Sim)